haya007/Account-Cleaning/README.md

-# panigreeva
+# Accounting Cleanup
-This repo is for testing panipuri and pav bhaji.
+This repo is for clearing records of account.move